dwarvesf/brainery/changelog/5-ogif-office-hours-0503.md

   - discord
 title: "OGIF Office Hours #5 - Singapore market report, C4 modelling, How we created Memo's nested sidebar"
 date: 2024-06-07
-description: "Our fifth office hours community discussion covers the Singapore market report, C4 modeling, and how we created Memo's nested sidebar.
-We aim to promote learning and growth within our community by sharing weekly topics, selected through tags, and encouraging collaboration among members."
+description: Our fifth office hours community discussion covers the Singapore market report, C4 modeling, and how we created Memo's nested sidebar.
+We aim to promote learning and growth within our community by sharing weekly topics, selected through tags, and encouraging collaboration among members.
 authors:
   - innno_
-menu: changelog
-type: ogif
-hide_frontmatter: false
-pinned: true
-hide_title: false
-draft: false
 ---

 80 minutes